ujjwalagrawal17/GSoC-Project-2018/GSoC_Proposal.md

 ## Personal background

 I am a third year B.Tech. undergraduate at [Indian Institute of Technology (ISM), Dhanbad](https://www.iitism.ac.in/) .
 I am pursuing Electronics and Communication Engineering as my Major.
-I love coding.
 I have a keen interest in Android App development.

-Other than this I like tinkering with electronic circuits and making small robotic vehicles.
-I also like listening to music .
-I'll like learning and trying out new things.
+I use git and Github everyday and I am well acquainted with how to use them for version control.

+**How did you hear about this program?**

+I am an open source enthusiast from past 1 year, I've always wanted to take part in Google Summer of Code.

+**Time during Summers**

+I have no other commitments this summer.
+So I'll be able to give a 40 hours or more per week.
+My summer break starts from 29th April so I can start working full time from that day on.
+I'll not be taking any vacations.
+My classes start around 20th July but I will be able to commit enough time for the project as there are no exams during the period

+**Eligible for Google Summer of Code and Outreachy ?**

+I am applying only for GSoC as I am not eligible for Outreachy program.
+I am applying under Wikimedia Commons Android only.

+**What excites me about this project**

 ## Contributions to Wikimedia Commons App